• (562) 903-4800

 Michele M. Willingham, Psy.D.

-Passionate about clinical training and college student mental health, Dr. Willingham serves as Biola Counseling Center’s Director & Director of Internship Training.
-She oversees center operations and BCC’s full-time, APA-accredited doctoral internship.
+Dr. Willingham serves as Biola Counseling Center’s Director.
+Passionate about clinical training and college student mental health, she oversees center operations and training at all levels.
 Dr. Willingham blends cognitive-behavioral, family systems, and psychodynamic perspectives and interventions into her clinical work.
-She is active in the California Psychological Association and the Association for Counseling Center Training Agencies (ACCTA).
+She is active in the California Psychological Association and the Organization of California Counseling Directors in Higher Education (OCCDHE).
 Dr. Willingham also serves on the American Psychological Association Commission for Accreditation.

 Brady D. Goss, Psy.D.

-Dr. Goss serves as Staff Psychologist and Internship Supervisor for the BCC.
+Dr. Goss serves as Internship Training Director for the BCC.
 Additionally, as special appointment faculty for Rosemead School of Psychology, he teaches graduate and undergraduate courses in clinical psychology.
 Dr. Goss completed specialized post-graduate training in psychoanalytic psychotherapy from the Wright Institute Los Angeles and his clinical interests include providing psychotherapy, supervision, and training with this perspective in mind.
 Dr. Goss is a member of the American Psychological Association Division 39 (Psychoanalysis), the California Psychological Association (CPA), and the Society for Exploration of Psychoanalytic Therapies and Theology (SEPTT).

 Kimberly Rios-Lam, Psy.D.